 Salzburg is another city in Austria that has a high demand for English teachers.
 Salzburg is a relatively small town in a steep valley bordered by two large cliffs with a majestic castle nearby.
 The region is renowned for its baroque architecture and is famous for its salt mines.
 Salzburg is mountainous and forested and runs at a little slower pace, than Vienna, but is equally as beautiful.
 Salzburg has three universities, plus a private medical university, and many international and bilingual schools, where teaching opportunities may arise.

 If staying in Austria for longer than 90 days, one must apply for a Visa.
 All visa applicants must apply at the Austrian Embassy or Consulate General in person.
 As of May 15, 2014 all applicants, applying for a Visa to enter Austria, must submit biometric data (ten fingerprints).
 This means that all applicants need to schedule an appointment at the Austrian Embassy and must appear in person.
 For more information on Visas and applying to get one, look at the Austrian Press and Information Services.

 There is a real demand for native English speaking teachers in Austria and although the market is fairly competitive, it’s also fairly easy to secure a job if you have good qualifications and some experience.

-Most programs will require a TEFL certificate; some may even ask for a 4-year college degree.
+To ensure your spot, having a TEFL certificate, and/or a 4-year college degree, will set you a part from competitors.
 At the very least, there is the expectation that the teacher is a native English speaker.

 Most of the jobs you will encounter are going pay around 800 Euros a month, if not more.
 That being said, the cost of living in Austria is one of the highest in the world, which will make it difficult to save money.
 For example, a one-bedroom apartment will generally run about five hundred Euros a month.
 However, some programs will offer a homestay, which can be a great money saver.